causal3900/causal3900.github.io/docs/pset1.md

 ### 1.5 (7 points) {-}

-Give one reason why the average causal effect of attending Cornell versus NYU (from 1.2) might be different from the average descriptive difference (from 1.4) in rates of majoring in statistics.
+Give one reason why the average causal effect of attending Cornell versus NYU (the quantity from 1.2, averaged over all students) might be different from the average descriptive difference (from 1.4) in rates of majoring in statistics.

 **Answer.** Your answer here

 ## 2. A sailing class {-}

 You are looking into a sailing class through Cornell Wellness!
 For each claim below, tell us whether the claim is causal or descriptive.

-**Answer.** Your answer here

 ### 2.1 (5 points) {-}